haskell/ghcup-hs/docs/guide.md

 ## Isolated installs

+**Before using isolated installs, make sure to have at least GHCup version 0.1.17.8!**

 Ghcup also enables you to install a tool (GHC, Cabal, HLS, Stack) at an isolated location of your choosing.
 These installs, as the name suggests, are separate from your main installs and DO NOT conflict with them.